FENECON Industrial XL Operating Instructions

 11.1.3.
 Electrical connection

-A UV/weather-resistant cable with a cross-section of 5 x 1.5 mm2 or 5 x 2.5 mm2 can be used for the electrical connection.
+1. Use a UV/weather-resistant cable with a cross-section of 5 x 1.5 mm2 or 5 x 2.5 mm2 for the electrical connection.

-Fuse protection is provided by a three-pole miniature circuit breaker with a B16 A characteristic provided by the customer.
+1. Fuse protection is provided by a three-pole miniature circuit breaker with a B16 A characteristic on the customer side.

-The connection cable must be fed into the container underneath the air conditioner via a cable gland on the flange plate.
+2. Feed the connection cable into the container underneath the cooling system via a cable gland on the flange plate.

 aux supply and comm glands